KyleAMathews/blog-2/_posts/2015-09-13-writing-a-x86-emulator-in-javascript.md

 Convincing people to work on this project wasn't very easy either, and it took me some time to prove that I wasn't crazy, that I had a reasonable idea of how hard it'd be to write a proper emulator, and to explain that I only wanted to write it for `fun` and support only very basic use cases.
+But at the end I got Uri Baghin to join me.

+## Our Goal

-I got a coworker, Uri Baghin, to work with me and our initial goal was to run the simplest x86 program possible: just exit with code `0`:
+Our initial goal was to run the simplest x86 program possible: just exit with code `0`:

 {% highlight asm %}
 # program.s